A magnificent Buddhist getaway in Myanmar (Burma).

 By subjugating other areas wealth grew and the increasing number of prisoners of war, who were used as cheap labor forces increased and made the building boom possible.
-This reminds me to the building boom in Phuket > and other places in southern Thailand > which is mainly fueled by workforce from Myanmar, now it’s just the other way around as it was the last three hundred years thanks to lunatic communists and military.
-The result of such prosperous time is always expressed by art and monumental architecture intimately connected with Buddhism >.
-Today (2014) one more parameter is added and this is nightlife to spend money for pleasure.
+This reminds me to the building boom in Phuket and other places in southern Thailand which is mainly fueled by workforce from Myanmar, now it’s just the other way around as it was the last three hundred years thanks to lunatic communists and military.
+The result of such prosperous time is always expressed by art and monumental architecture intimately connected with Buddhism.
+Today (2015) one more parameter is added and this is nightlife to spend money for pleasure.

-They charged the inhabitants of the conquered territories with taxes and duties to invest huge funds in the "faithful" temple and monastery.
-It is significant that the strengthened country, similar to ancient Rome, had no walls around, with the Romans the exception was the Hadrian Wall in England >.
+With the Romans the exception was the Hadrian Wall in England.
 In the 11th and 12 to the early 13th Century, it was so powerful that there was no danger of enemy armies, and it required no defenses.

-Ananda Temple and Shwezigon Pagodaare probably the most popular, in appearance they easily can match the pyramid of Egypt, Boroboudor and what the Maya built, its a great exotic and monumental Buddhist environment.
-The monuments are optically very similar to Sukhothai and Ayutthaya in Thailand and a few places in Cambodia, but not Angkor Wat >, that's more in the Hindu direction but the area is much bigger, anyway check the pagoda pictures.
+Ananda Temple and Shwezigon Pagoda.This two structures are probably the most impressive in appearance they easily can match the pyramid of Egypt, Boroboudor and what the Maya built, its a great exotic and monumental Buddhist environment.
+The monuments are optically very similar to Sukhothai and Ayutthaya in Thailand and a few places in Cambodia, but not Angkor Wat, that's more in the Hindu direction but the area is much larger, anyway check the pagoda pictures.

-Asking yourself what to do in Bagan has a simple answer visit the Shwezigon Pagoda it's a splendid monumental impression because that's not only a stupa but a complete precinct on the platform with dozens of other other buildings and shops, read more.
+Asking yourself what to do in Bagan?
+There is a a simple answer visit the Shwezigon Pagoda it's a splendid monumental impression because that's not only a stupa but a complete precinct on the platform with dozens of other other buildings and shops, read more.

 The Shwesandaw Pagoda is another famous in the area, and one of the reason is, the building is perfectly situated to watch the sunset over the plains and the Irrawaddy >, it is allowed to climb up the pyramid.
 Every day dozens of tourist climb up shortly before sunset to watch beautiful tropical colors on the horizon. its a real "eye candy", it needs to come a bit more early since the crowd is dense, more.